hadi-q/toronto-public-libraries-population/README.md

-# Toronto Real Estate Analysis
+# Mapping Toronto's Libraries, Part 2: Understanding the Relationship Between Income and Library Locations

 ## Overview

-This repo looks at Toronto's real estate market to understand how housing prices correlate with how well serviced a neighbourhood is by public libraries.
+These are the files needed to build the report, *Mapping Toronto's Libraries, Part 2: Understanding the Relationship Between Income and Library Locations*.
+The report analyzes the Library Branch General Information dataset from Open Data Toronto, and adds additional insights from StatCan data about incomes and other variables at a neighbourhood or census tract level.
+The goal of this paper is to build on the original paper's analysis to determine whether there is a correlation between a neighbourhood's income and its accessibility to Toronto Public Library branches.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from TRREB and OpenDataToronto.
+-   `data/raw_data` contains the raw data as obtained from OpenDataToronto and StatCan.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/analysis_data` contains the cleaned datasets that were constructed.
--   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains sketches that were created to plan out the graphs and charts constructed.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.